-If a customer buys a pair of second-hand bowls from us, we allow a two week trial period.
-If not fully satisfied, the bowls may be returned for exchange or refund. (please note Bowls must be returned at customer's expense and be in the same condition as when they left the shop, this is NOT possible with NEW BOWLS)
+If a customer buys a pair of second-hand bowls from us, we allow a four week trial period.
+If not fully satisfied, the bowls may be returned for exchange or credit against anything else in the shop. (please note Bowls must be returned at customer's expense and be in the same condition as when they left the shop, this is NOT possible with NEW BOWLS)

 Please note that part-exchange is not an economic proposition by mail order due to carriage costs for both parties.